andyjohnson0/ElephantBackup/README.md

 ## Licence

 This project is licensed under the terms of the MIT license.
+See the licence file for more information.